Skip to main content

 Cutting Speed (m/min or SFM)

 The most critical parameter for tool life.
 Titanium speeds are 5-10× lower than aluminum.
-For Ti-6Al-4V with coated carbide: 30-60 m/min turning, 25-50 m/min milling.
-Increasing speed by just 10% can reduce tool life by 30-50% due to the exponential relationship (Taylor's equation).
+For Ti-6Al-4V milling with coated carbide, a practical first window is roughly 25-50 m/min.
+Increasing speed by just 10% can reduce tool life by 30-50% due to the exponential relationship in Taylor-style tool life behavior.
+If the workflow changes to turning or drilling, switch calculators instead of carrying these milling ranges across.

 Feed Rate

 Unlike steel, increasing feed rate in titanium (within limits) can actually improve tool life by moving heat away from the cutting edge faster.
-Use 0.05-0.12 mm/tooth for milling, 0.15-0.30 mm/rev for turning.
-Never underfeeding - rubbing causes work hardening.
+On this page, start around 0.05-0.12 mm/tooth for milling and validate the result against radial engagement, flute count, and chip evacuation.
+Never underfeed: rubbing causes work hardening faster than most shops expect.

 Depth of Cut